 Stone tiles can be cold and hard underfoot, and this needs to be considered when deciding where to lay it.
-In a south-facing room, stone will adopt the ambient temperature and warm with the sun, but if you have a north-facing room that has the potential to become cold, a stone floor may not be the ideal choice; however, you can soften a stone floor with a rug.
+In a south-facing room, stone will adopt the ambient temperature and warm with the sun, but if you have a north-facing room that has the potential to become cold, a stone floor may not be the ideal choice.
+This said, you can soften a stone floor with a rug.

 China and glass will almost certainly break if dropped on a solid stone floor.
 Some polished surfaces can be slippery in bathrooms, but there are textured tiles with non-slip finishes.
 The best way to find out if a floor covering is suitable for your space is to ask your supplier; if your selected tile isn’t appropriate, they will be able to suggest a similar option that is.

 Solid stone floor tiles are the perfect partner for underfloor heating because of the ease at which it absorbs and emits heat.
-This can be especially useful in a bathroom or kitchen, and the underfloor heating is most cost effective when it is run at a constant low temperature.
+This can be especially useful in a bathroom or kitchen.
 Not only will it feel pleasant under bare feet, but it is also an effective way of reducing the risk of damp because of the constant ambient temperature in the room.